Press Release Tips and KPI Strategies: Six Best PracticesAugust 22, 2019 4:16 pm

 While press release distribution services often come with built-in analytics to evaluate performance metrics, there are steps you can take on your own.

-Here are six easy-to-implement strategies to improve on the most important metrics:
+Here are six easy-to-implement press release tips to improve on the most important metrics:

 - Set SMART Goals: When you set goals for your press release, make sure they are “SMART” goals — objectives that are specific, measurable, attainable, relevant and time-based.
 With a specific, measurable goal, your team knows specifically what to attribute success to.
 If the goal isn’t realistic or relevant to your business or executable over a specific timeframe, then you’re setting your releases up for failure.

 - Know Your Audience: Analyze who is picking up your company’s releases, and nail down what releases are generating the most engagement.
 This way, you know what you’re doing right.

 While press release services sometimes come with built-in analytics to provide a big-picture understanding of metrics like clicks and pickups, Google Analytics is the perfect tool for gleaning more advanced real-time behavior metrics.

 - E.A.T.: Google’s search algorithm rewards press releases that have expertise, authoritativeness and trustworthiness (E.A.T.) by ranking them higher on its search engine results page (SERP).